calibreapp/image-actions/.github/pull_request_template.md

 ## Reviewers
 Mention one or more project owners here or request review directly in the right sidebar in the Reviewers section:

-- @benschwarz or @mikedijkstra for engineering review
+- @benschwarz for engineering review
 - @thefoxis for content and copy review